 Acres Along the Wabash

 Wells County.
-From the intersection of IN 1 and IN 224, go west 3.0 miles to (gravel) Meridian, and then south 1.8 miles to IN 116, and from there east 0.25 miles to the parking area entrance on the right.
+From the intersection of IN 1 and IN 224, west 3.0 miles to Meridian, then south 1.8 miles to IN 116.
+From there, go east 0.25 miles to the parking area entrance on the right.